Lithl/fimpp-ts/docs/methods.md

 call, follow the mthod name with "using" and each parameter (separating multiple parameters with "and").

-When calling a method that is a member of the current object, you can use "I" as the object reference, or else omit the reference (and the "remembered"/"would" keyword) entirely.
+When calling a method that is a member of the current object (or one of its ancestors) from within an instance method, you can use "I" as the object reference, or else omit the reference (and the "remembered"/"would" keyword) entirely.
 This works for both static and instance methods.

+When referencing a static method that's a member of the current class (or one of its ancestors) from within a static method, you can omit the object reference (and the "remembered"/"would" keyword) entirely.

 **Example:** `Did you know that Spike was Spike's age?`